 Massachusetts Maritime Academy (MMA)

 Massachusetts Maritime Academy (MMA): MMA is a public college located in Buzzards Bay, MA and offers courses in maritime-related fields.
-MMA was awarded two grants by MassCEC:
+MMA was awarded four grants by MassCEC:

 2017/2018: Two tranches of funding for fabrication and installation of a crew transfer training structure to simulate the fixed wind turbine base for crew transfer training.
 The structure allows workers to train in the safe transfer from floating crew transfer vessels to fixed turbine structures at sea and allows MMA to provide comprehensive sea survival training for offshore workers.